oussama12358/Student_Management_System/Readme.md

 4. If IntelliJ does not detect the MySQL connector automatically, add it: `File  Project Structure  Libraries  +  Java` and select `lib/mysql-connector-j-8.0.33.jar`.
 5. Create the local config file by copying `config.example.properties` to `config.properties` and updating the values.
 6. Run the application: right-click `src/view/Main.java`  `Run 'Main'`.
 The application will attempt to initialize the database using the `config.properties` values.

-Notes and best practices
-- Keep `config.properties` local and excluded by `.gitignore`.
-- Prefer using a dependency manager (Maven/Gradle) instead of checking large JARs into the repo.
-- It's uncommon to commit `out/` (build output) or IDE settings (`.idea/`, `*.iml`) unless you intend to share project-level IDE configuration.

 Author
 - Oussama Sghir